-As an organization based in the Kwinitekw/Connecticut River Valley, Karuna Center for Peacebuilding is excited to announce a local dialogue and event series that will explore many of those questions—“Erasure and Restoration: An Exploration of Past and Present in the Kwinitekw Valley’s Indigenous Communities.”
-Through events facilitated by Indigenous people and non-Indigenous allies, the series will consider who the narrators of Indigenous history are, make space for a strengths-based retelling, and analyze the meaning and matter of relationship-building, reconciliation, land caretaking, memory, and inclusive curricula that explore Indigenous histories, cultures, and lived experiences.
+As an organization based in the Kwinitekw/Connecticut River Valley, Karuna Center for Peacebuilding held a local dialogue and event series to explore many of those questions—“Erasure and Restoration: An Exploration of Past and Present in the Kwinitekw Valley’s Indigenous Communities.”

 This program was funded in part by Mass Humanities, which receives support from the Massachusetts Cultural Council and is an affiliate of the National Endowment for the Humanities.